Hereditary lobular breast cancer

 Hereditary lobular breast cancer is a rare inherited cancer predisposition associated with pathogenic CDH1 (gene) germline mutations, and without apparent correlation with the hereditary diffuse gastric cancer syndrome.
 Research studies identified novel CDH1 germline variants in women with diagnosed lobular breast cancer (in invasive and/or in situ histotype) and without any family history of gastric carcinoma.
 Firstly, in 2018 Giovanni Corso et al. defined this syndrome as a new cancer predisposition and the Authors suggested additional clinical criteria to testing CDH1 in lobular breast cancer patients.

-In 2020, the International Gastric Cancer Linkage Consortium recognized officially that the hereditary lobular breast cancer is a novel and independent syndrome.
-To date, the are reported about 40 families clustering for lobular breast cancer and associated with CDH1 germline mutations but without association with diffuse gastric cancer (unpublished data).
+In 2020, the International Gastric Cancer Linkage Consortium recognized officially that the hereditary lobular breast cancer is a possible independent syndrome.
+To date, there are reported about 40 families clustering for lobular breast cancer and associated with CDH1 germline mutations but without association with diffuse gastric cancer.
+Other recent studies demonstrated a possible correlation between hereditary lobular breast cancer and gastric cancer risk.

 CDH1 inactivation in lobular breast cancer

 In a CDH1 (gene) wild-type situation, lobules are well-organized structures characterized by the cell-cell adhesion mediated through the homophilic binding of E-cadherin molecules on adjacent cells.
 In case of a CDH1 (gene) mutation the E-cadherin function can be deregulated, with a decreased cell-cell adhesion and increased cell proliferation, so-called lobular hyperplasia.
 Subsequently, in case of a second-hit CDH1 (gene) inactivation, E-cadherin protein expression is undetectable and, consequently, it disrupts the organization of the lobule.
 During this pathway, abnormal cells emerge and accumulate in the lobules giving rise to lobular intraepithelial neoplasia.
 Finally, cancer cells disrupt the basement membrane and invade surrounding breast tissues, a stage that is classified as invasive lobular carcinoma.